Hans Moonen

 Vice-President, Consulting Transport & Logistics

-As Vice President of Consulting for CGI in The Netherlands, Hans Moonen provides his subject matter expertise to clients in the maritime, rail, aviation, postal and logistics industries, as well as to the European Commission.
+Hans is the global leader for CGI’s Supply Chain Consulting service.
+Based in the Netherlands, Hans provides his subject matter expertise to clients in the maritime, rail, aviation, postal and logistics industries, as well as to the European Commission.